Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 * Subroutines
 * Functions

 The first part demonstrates: How to implement the code, and what are the expected outputs?
-The following sections explains the codes with subroutines and functions.
+The following sections explain the codes with subroutines and functions.

 # **Fortran implementation**